RoshanRajcmd/ecom-web-app/README.md

 ### 🐳 With Docker

-*For Client*

 Run the command `docker compose -f 'docker-compose.yml' up -d --build`.
 Navigate to `http://localhost:4200/` in a browser.
+Server will be running in `http://localhost:3000/` and Mongo DB is on port `27017`.

 ### 🎣 Without Docker